 07 of 07

 Munich is one of the more conservative places in Germany, but that doesn't mean their largest festivals don't cater to the LGBT community.
-If you had your share of traditional German Christmas markets, try the 13th season of Pink Christmas for a gay and lesbian market.
+If you had your share of traditional German Christmas markets, visit Pink Christmas for a gay and lesbian market.

 There are white pagoda tents and delightfully tacky pink plastic Christmas trees.
 Everything is softly lit as market-goers enjoy the handcrafted wares from local designers and delicious market food.
-Pink Christmas is free, beloved for its live entertainment and cool beats, and it’s a fun place for the whole family.
+Pink Christmas is free, beloved for its live entertainment, and it’s a fun place for the whole family.